mendix/docs/content/en/docs/howto/logic-business-rules/filtering-data-on-an-overview-page.md

 ## 5 Filtering the Orders List by Minimum Total Price Using XPath

-In the previous section you have constrained the data grid on orders with the status 'Open'.
-In this section you will change the constraint to ensure that the data grid will only show orders with a minimum value of 50.00.
+In the previous section, you have constrained the data grid on orders with the status 'Open'.
+In this section, you will change the constraint to ensure that the data grid will only show orders with a minimum value of 50.00.

-1. Select the **Orders** data grid and in the **Properties** pane on the right, click the **XPath Constraint** field and enter the following expression: `[TotalPrice >= 50]`.
+1. Select the **Orders** data grid to open the **Properties** pane.
+2. Click the **XPath Constraint** field and enter the following expression: `[TotalPrice >= 50]`.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581367.png" >}}

-2. If you run your application you will see the following result set:
+3. Run your application to see the following result set:

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581368.png" >}}

 ## 6 Combining Constraints Using XPath

-In the previous two sections you used single constraints to constrain the data grid on order status and minimum total price.
-In this section you will combine those two constraints.
+In the previous two sections, you used single constraints to constrain the data grid on order status and minimum total price.
+In this section, you will combine those two constraints.
 Combination can be made with logical operators **AND** and **OR**.

 1. To constrain the results in the orders list to either the 'Open' orders or orders with a minimum price of 50.00, you have to insert an `or` statement in the XPath constraint: `[OrderStatus = 'Open'] or [TotalPrice >= 50]`.